Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 Both parents and teachers were more likely to suggest that the male characters had ADHD than the girls, even though it was the same set of stories with just a different name used.

-Studies have shown that women with ADHD that were not diagnosed as children are more likely to have experienced depression and anxiety than women who don’t have ADHD.
+Studies have shown that women with ADHD who were late diagnosed are more likely to have experienced depression and anxiety than women who don’t have ADHD.

 In fact, 14% of young girls are treated with antidepressants before getting treatment for ADHD compared with 5% of boys.